Carrot Soup

 1/4 teaspoon white pepper

-Working in batches, process the carrot mixture in a blender or food processor (or use an immersion blender) pureeing until smooth.
+Transfer the cooled carrot mixture to a blender or food processor, (or use an immersion blender) puree until smooth.
 Return the pureed soup to the pan.
-At this point, test for seasoning, adding the white pepper and more salt if necessary.
-Stir in the 2 tablespoons of olive oil or butter to finish the soup.
-If the soup seems to thick, add more water to reach the consistency desired.
+Taste for seasoning, adding the white pepper and more salt if necessary.
+Add the remaining stock 1/2 cup at a time, stirring to thin the soup until you reach the preferred consistency.
 Serve hot.